perryharlock/my-bootstrap/README.md

 About
 -----

-I realised I was doing the smae thing over and over when starting a new build so decided (whilst I had the time) to create my own mini bootstrap which has the basics for starting a new site including:
+I realised I was doing the same thing over and over when starting a new build so decided to create my own mini bootstrap which has the basics for starting a simple static web site:

 * Responsive layout
 * Less stylesheets